-Blair Castle is at the heart of historic landscape which was laid out in the 18th century and features an impressive walled garden, an extensive wooded grove, a ruined kirk, a red deer park and a whimsical gothic folly.
-Highland cattle graze in fields nearby and the native red squirrel can often be spotted amongst the branches of some of Perthshire’s trees.
-Peacocks roam freely in the gardens and are popular for visitors to catch a photo of.
+Blair Castle is at the heart of historic landscape which was laid out in the 18th century and features an nine acre walled garden, an extensive wooded grove, a ruined kirk, a red deer park and a gothic folly.
+Highland cattle graze in fields nearby and the native red squirrel can often be spotted amongst the branches of some of garden’s trees.
+Peacocks roam freely, a popular photo opportunity for visitors.

-Diana’s Grove, a tranquil wooded area adjacent to the castle offers an opportunity to enjoy some of the county’s finest and tallest trees in a space of just two acres.
+Diana’s Grove, a tranquil wooded area adjacent to the castle offers an opportunity to enjoy some of the country’s finest and tallest trees in a space of just two acres.